Migrate Older Version Projects to Cubism 4 SDK

 In addition to replacing the SDK and model data, there may be other work to be done to make the geometry and operation compatible.

-If the deformation and drawing results of the migrated model are different
+When the deformation and drawing results of the migrated model are different

 The model will need to be adjusted.

-After adjustment is complete, export the .moc3 file and check the display on an actual device equipped with Cubism 4 SDK.
+After adjustment is complete, export the .moc3 file and check the display on an actual device equipped with the Cubism 4 SDK.